redis/go-redis/README.md

 ```

 #### Unstable RESP3 Structures for RediSearch Commands
-When connecting with Redis using RESP3 protocol, it's important to note that some response structures aren't final yet.
-This is the case for more complex structures in FT.SEARCH, FT.AGGREGATE, FT.Info, FT.SpellCheck and FT.SynDump.
-We recommend using RESP2 when using these commands, but we plan to stabilize the RESP3-based APIs in the coming versions.
+When integrating Redis with application functionalities using RESP3, it's important to note that some response structures aren't final yet.
+This is especially true for more complex structures like search and query results.
+We recommend using RESP2 when using the search and query capabilities, but we plan to stabilize the RESP3-based API-s in the coming versions.
 You can find more guidance in the upcoming release notes.

 ## Contributing